1. Where exactly is the Library?

 Check out the ITS Printing page on the intranet for guides on printing, including mobile and wireless printing.

-First, read our Introduction to School Resources Leaflet.
+First, read our Introduction to School Resources Leaflet and watch our virtual tour:

 School Resources is arranged by curriculum subject rather than number.
 Here’s a Map of School Resources.